arjit-32/highlight-hero/README.md

 ## Contributing

 If you have any suggestions, bug reports, or feature requests, feel free to open an issue or submit a pull request.
 Your feedback is highly appreciated.
-We are always looking for ways to improve Highlight Hero and make it more useful for developers.
+Always looking for ways to improve Highlight Hero and make it more useful for developers.

-## Future Features

-[ ] Code Explain (on hovering show a tooltip maybe that can explain code better)

-[ ] Code Folding (Just like VS-Code let users fold methods)

-[ ] Custom Themes

-[ ] Give View

 	[ ] Tab View : Give tabs of Code, on clicking shows code of that file